 She serves as an instructor with USA Track and Field/International Association of Athletic Federations (USTAF/IAAF) Coaching Education at Levels 2 and 3, a reviewer and member the National Council for Accreditation of Coaching Education (NCACE), and is on the NCACE Subcommittee of the United States Center for Coaching Excellence.

-Dr. Wood is currently the Head Strength and Conditioning Coach and Assistant Track Coach at South Doyle High School in Knoxville, TN.
+Dr. Wood holds the NSCA's Certified Strength and Conditioning Specialist and USA Weightlifting's Advanced Sport Performance Certification.
+She is currently the Head Strength and Conditioning Coach and an Assistant Track Coach at South Doyle High School in Knoxville, TN.

 She earned her B.A. from Montclair State University in Health and Physical Education with teacher licensure, and both her M.S. and Ed.D. in Exercise Science from The University of Tennessee with concentrations in Motor Behavior and Sport Psychology, and Research Design/Statistical Analysis.